 Meet the Artists for 2018

-This year we kick off the day with a time of worship and praise lead by The Bridge City Worship Band.
+This year we end the day with a time of worship and praise lead by The Bridge City Worship Band.
 This group, made up of local worship leader from various fellowships embody the vision of Bridge City Music Festival to bring people of all denominations and walks of life together for the sole purpose of bringing glory to God.
 We can think of no better way to start our festival than by a time of worship together as the Body of Christ.

 Old Man Down is a group of local men who believe God gives us the strength to overcome the darkness that fights against each of us in this world.
 Using their own brand of classic rock style, their original lyrics and melodies combined with true-life experience testimonies will help you to connect with the God who saves, heals and sets free.